 Wait for Even Better Performance

-Nothing is confirmed, but you can expect the Galaxy S21 series to make the jump to Qualcomm's rumored Snapdragon 875 processor and that should lead to notable improvements in overall speed, multitasking, and battery life.
+Of course, there's also a chance the Galaxy S21 makes the jump to Qualcomm's rumored Snapdragon 875 processor.
+If true, that should lead to notable improvements in overall speed, multitasking, and battery life.

 91Mobiles has released potential information about Qualcomm's new processor.
 It will supposedly include a new X60 5G modem and an Adreno 660 graphics processor.